mahsel79/Avancerad_JAVA24_Mahmoud_Selman_Uppgift1/README.md

-Here’s the updated **README** with the "Return a Rented Vehicle" feature and related updates:

----

 # Virtual Car Rental Service

 This project is a **Java-based Virtual Car Rental Service**, designed to simulate the process of renting and returning vehicles.
 Users can view available cars, rent a vehicle by selecting its type, receive a unique car number upon confirming the rental, and return rented vehicles.